Testimonials vs Reviews: Dominate the Feedback Landscape!

 Asking for a customer testimonial falls right under asking for a sale as the most dreaded part of the sales process.
 If this is how you feel, then that’s your sign that your focus is more on your business than it is on your customer and helping them.

 To get testimonials you have to have systems to ask for and collect testimonials.
+Testimonials are typically written by satisfied customers who have experienced stellar results with your product or service.
 Keep track of customers who have experienced stellar results with your product or service.
 Make giving a testimonial another step in the process.

 Tag happy customers and schedule an appointment for getting a testimonial

 Remember, the way testimonials contribute to your marketing is all about who is leaving the testimonial.
+Testimonials can also help in securing a new job by showcasing positive experiences.
 Look for customers who are influential in your community and who love your business.

 Identify ideal customers; those customers who are not good at what you do and value what you do so highly, that they will be happy to share and promote their experience with you.